judilsteve/VerySimpleFileHost/README.md

   - **API driven.** VSFH is a RESTful JSON API with OpenAPI/SwaggerUI integration (available in debug builds).
 Don't like the included web interface?
 Build your own!
 Need automated/m2m access?
 Use the [OpenAPI toolkit](https://github.com/OpenAPITools/openapi-generator-cli) to auto-generate a client API.

   - **Secure.** VSFH allows administrators to enforce frequenty changed strong passwords.
-All traffic is encrypted via HTTPS (with optional certificates from Let's Encrypt).
-A [deployment template](https://github.com/judilsteve/vsfh-podman) is available to run VSFH in a hardened, rootless container jailed to a virtual network DMZ.
+All traffic is encrypted via HTTPS (with optional, fully automatic certificates from Let's Encrypt).

 # Features